 Bare taste claims are aimed at establishing a shared perspective.
 But they also serve the purpose of voicing our own individual perspective.
 Under normal circumstances, I want my audience to share my perspective, and for that I need to put my perspective out there, in the hope that my audience will agree.
 In many cases, this hope is well-founded.
 Our perspectives are very often very similar.
 It is very often reasonable to assume that we are alike in our perspectives on the tastiness of the food in question, be it because it is reasonable to assume that as humans, we share a basic physiological make-up, or because we are similar in our dispositions to enjoy foods according to their taste, or because we belong to a community of values whose members arrive at similar evaluative judgments due to normative pressure towards the coordination of attitudes.
 Even when there is resistance from my audience that indicates they do not share my perspective, it might be reasonable - up to a point - to sustain the assumption of relevant similarity because there is good reason to think that they might come to share my perspective as a result of the conversation.
-Where the purpose of voicing one's perspective - with an eye to persuading the audience to adopt the perspective - is in the foreground, assertions seem appropriate only if they correctly voice the speaker's perspective, at least for the purpose of the conversation.
+Where the purpose of voicing one's perspective - with an eye to persuading the audience of adopting the perspective - is in the foreground, assertions seem appropriate only if they correctly voice the speaker's perspective and there is some chance that the audience can be persuaded of adopting the perspective.
 Appropriateness in this sense is captured by the weak norm of assertion that is tied to the more speaker-oriented purpose of voicing one's perspective.